wmyers/wmyers.github.io/_posts/technical/2015-05-12-Deploying-an-angular-fullstack-app-with-mongoDB-to-AWS-EC2-free-tier.md

 At this early stage I decided to use an EC2 Amazon Linux image as opposed to an Ubuntu Linux machine image, as I've been told that Amazon Linux comes pre-installed with AWS tools.
 NB Amazon Linux uses the `yum` install command whereas Ubuntu uses `apt-get`.

 I should emphasise that there is masses of good official documentation on AWS.
-You won't read all of it at first, but starting with the [setup](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) and expanding from there is a good way to go.
+You won't read all of it at first, but starting with the [setup](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) and then proceeding to [getting started](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) is a good way to go.

+In the [getting started](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) section I followed all the steps including the optional [Add a Volume to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-add-volume-to-instance.html).

+I also read about the [Amazon EC2 Root Device Volume ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/RootDeviceStorage.html) and paid attention to the section on [Changing the Root Device Volume to Persist](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/RootDeviceStorage.html#Using_RootDeviceStorage).

+For a clear and pleasantly concise explanation of the different types of storage volumes on AWS, I read [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Storage.html).

 **Installing Node**